How To Avoid Stamp Duty On A Second Home

 How Can I Avoid Paying Stamp Duty On A Second Home?

-As you can see from the tables above, in most cases you will need to pay stamp duty or its equivalent when purchasing a second property.
+In most cases you will need to pay stamp duty or its equivalent when purchasing a second property.
 However, there are stamp duty exemptions, but they are often very specific requirements.

 Usually, you cannot avoid paying stamp duty when buying property, but there are several ways of getting around it.
 HMRC has several stamp duty exemptions they abide by, but you may need to do more work to achieve these.